 After you finish backing up the data, it’s time to create a new WooCommerce store!
 Of course, you need to have a WooCommerce store available for importing data.

 To kick things off, you need to have a WordPress website.
 A domain name and web hosting are compulsory to setup a WordPress website.
-For the detailed WordPress installation guide, please refer to this How to install WordPress guide.
+Follow our quick tutorial video to easily set up a WooCommerce store:

 Generally, the WordPress installation includes these steps: